-The NC Teen Driving Law has changed a lot over the years.
-If you’re old enough to have kids of your own, chances are the rules aren’t the same today as when you were first earning your license.
+North Carolina’s teen driving laws have changed a lot over the years.
+If you have kids, you know the rules aren’t the same as when you were first earning your license.

-Statistically speaking, we know that teenagers are involved in more auto accidents than any other age group, and that the severity of those accidents is often especially catastrophic.
-We also know that teenagers are more prone to particular kinds of accidents.
-Among them: texting while driving, DUI, and distractions caused by friends on the passenger side or in the backseat.
-Experience plays a role too.
+Statistically speaking, teenagers are in more auto accidents than any other age group and the injuries from those accidents are often catastrophic.
+We also know teenagers are more prone to particular accidents.
+Among them: texting while driving, DUI, and distractions caused by friends on the passenger side or in the back seat.

-The truth is that teenagers can make for perfectly safe drivers.
-It just requires education, practice, responsibility, and an unwavering commitment to safety behind the wheel.
+Teenagers can be safe drivers.
+It requires education, practice, responsibility, and an unwavering commitment to safety behind the wheel.

-Here at DeMayo Law Offices ®, we get a lot of questions from concerned parents and accident victims about the current state of the law for teenage drivers in North Carolina and whether any special protections apply for those who find themselves injured by a negligent teen.
+Here at DeMayo Law Offices ®, we get questions from concerned parents and accident victims about North Carolina’s teen driving laws and whether any special protections apply for those injured by a negligent teen.

-The information that follows provides an overview of the NC Teen Driving Law, including safety tips, resources for parents, helpful hints for student drivers, and much more.
+The following information is an overview of our state’s teen driving laws.
 We encourage you to familiarize yourself with your rights, options, and opportunities.
 Remember, though, that you should talk with an experienced Charlotte auto accident attorney before drawing any conclusions about your own interests or responsibilities under the law.

 The NC Teen Driving Law: An Overview